ITAC85v2/edgen-scripts/testdeprecation.md

-Test Unlocker is permanently unavailable.
+Test Unlocker is now permanently unavailable.
 However, it may soon be used in EdgyBot, since as of Jan.
 9, 2023, I am now a developer of the tool.
 This is simply to prevent patching of this exploit.
-Apologies for the inconvenience.
+Apologies for any inconvenience(s).
+To get rid of this message, remove ||edgenuity.com/Player/Resources/vendor/knockout-2.2.1.js$script,redirect=unlockalltests.js,important from your uBlock Origin filter list.